On this page

 and SpanId

-field names to include them in output.
+fields as extra columns to include them in the output.
+Use the %X

 <PatternLayout pattern="%date{yyyy-MM-dd'T'HH:mm:ss:SSSZ} %-5level {%thread} %logger %X{TraceId} %X{SpanId} %msg%n"/>

-contains the TraceId
+then contains the TraceId

 and SpanId